PenguinJunk/PenguinJunk.github.io/_posts/2023-01-22-IIPP0011-Assignment1-v3.md

 By pushing out a live MVP so quickly, the GDS was opening itself up to [highly qualified criticism](https://web.archive.org/web/20120403153730/http://www.disambiguity.com/alphagov/) as well as potentially confusing their users.
 However, as a user who has waited years to access core digital services, I find such transparency refreshing.
 I also wonder if I should be using this approach more in my day job in data research.

-# MVPs when there is with &#191;unavoidable? complexity
+# MVPs when there is &#191;unavoidable? complexity

 > As a _research scientist_ I need to _consider how the MVP concept could be applied to implementing digital AI transformations_ so that _I can understand if it could improve the value of my research effort_